hashbangcode/vlad-docs/usage/variables.md

 Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`.

+## Drush extras

+### Additional Commands

+__drush_install_commands__

+Additional Drush commands to be installed.

+Default value:

+    drush_install_commands:
+      - { name: 'coder', version: '-7.x-2.x'}
+      - { name: 'site_audit', version: ''}
+      - { name: 'registry_rebuild', version: ''}

-## Drush make
+### Drush make

 __drush_make_file__

-The name of the make file that is to be run.
+The name of a Drush make file that is to be run.
 Vlad expects this file to be placed in a subdirectory called "make" within your vlad_aux directory.

 E.g. "vlad_example_d7.make"